-This article has been updated to include details about the final days of the campaign — congratulations to all who participated!
+This article has been updated to include details about the final days of the campaign and the success of cleanup efforts in the months since — congratulations to all who participated!

 YouTubers all across the digital realm banded together for a good cause: saving our oceans.